huggingface/huggingface_hub/docs/source/en/guides/cli.md

 <Tip>

-In the snippet above, we also installed the `[cli]` extra dependencies.
-These are not mandatory to use the CLI but will make the user experience better, especially when using the `delete-cache` command.
+In the snippet above, we also installed the `[cli]` extra dependencies to make the user experience better, especially when using the `delete-cache` command.

 </Tip>